-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension. represented by UPP students, this districtwide initiative ensures that each site provides specific resources for these students.
-Scope: LEA-wide 3.9 Action: Class Size Reduction Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
+Scope: LEA-wide English Learners, including Long Term English Learners, low-income students, foster youth, and students experiencing homelessness.
+Each site's funding allocations will align with central Goals 1-4.
+As 76% of our district is represented by UPP students, this districtwide initiative ensures that each site provides specific resources for these students.
+3.9 Action: Class Size Reduction Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
 Scope: LEA-wide This initiative, offered district wide as our UPP count is over 75%, targets students who can benefit significantly from additional support.
 We will provide extra certificated staff in TK-3 to improve support and enhance academic results for English Learners and low-income students.
-This strategic improvement is designed to address critical needs at an early educational stage, laying the foundation for future academic success. iReady, CAASPP 3.10 Action: Psychologists Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) and mathematics, and represented higher rates of suspension.
-Scope: School psychologists can significantly support students identified in the UPP by providing targeted services, conducting assessments to identify learning and behavioral needs, and developing individualized intervention plans.
+This strategic improvement is designed to address critical needs at an early educational stage, laying the foundation for future academic success. iReady, CAASPP 3.10 Action: Psychologists Need: In response to the 2023-2024 school year data showing a significant portion of our unduplicated count did not meet the expected yearly growth in English Language Arts (ELA) School psychologists can significantly support students identified in the UPP by providing targeted services, conducting assessments to identify learning and behavioral needs, and developing individualized intervention plans.
 They can also offer guidance in addressing the academic, emotional, and social needs of UPP students, promoting their overall well-being and academic success.
-With our district's UPP at 76%, a significant portion of our students may benefit from additional academic assessment and support. iReady, CAASPP
+With our district's UPP at 76%, iReady, CAASPP